oasis-tcs/idpf-specification/idpf_specification.md

 #### Flex RX Descriptors Notes

-The differences in the usage of flex descriptor formats between the single queue and split queue models are as follows :
+The differences in the usage of flex descriptor formats between the single queue and split queue models are as follows:

 - The split status field is valid only for the "split queue model" (In the single queue model this field is irrelevant and ignored by software.
 - RSC is enabled only for "split queue model" queue and therefore RSC related fields (RSC flag and RscSegLen) are valid only for this queue model.
 - Field FlexiMD.0/BufferID in the first 16B of the descriptor holds the FlexiMD.0 field when "single queue model" and holds BufferID when “split queue model”.

-Regardless of queue model, the following fields in the descriptor can hold different values depending on the negotiated queue context :
+Regardless of queue model, the following fields in the descriptor can hold different values depending on the negotiated queue context:

 1. Depending on negotiated queue context, the "Hash [23:16]/MirrorID/FlexiFlags1" field in the first 16B of the descriptor holds the MirrorID field or the Hash [23:16] or the FlexiFlags1 field.
-2. Depending on negotiated queue context ,the “FlexiMD.1/Raw_CS/L2TAG1/RSCPayLen” field in the first 16B of the descriptor holds one of the following values :
+2. Depending on negotiated queue context,the “FlexiMD.1/Raw_CS/L2TAG1/RSCPayLen” field in the first 16B of the descriptor holds one of the following values:
     1. Holds the RSCPayLen for an RSC packet or the Raw csum for a non RSC packet.
     2. Holds the L2TAG1 field in case the tag is present in the RX descriptor (L2TAG1P flag is set) or holds the FlexiMD.1 field.
     3. Always holds the FlexiMD.1 field.